 My journey into law enforcement was unusual in that I was 45-years old when I entered the police academy.
 After suffering an extensive injury in a horseback riding accident, I realized life could be over in mere seconds.
-I set goals and decided I wasn’t too old to achieve a long buried dream of becoming a police officer.
+I set goals and decided I wasn’t too old to achieve a long-buried dream of becoming a police officer.

-Name 1 or 2 guidelines you would offer the police officer just entering the field?
+What are a few guidelines you would offer the police officer just entering the field?

 Police officers go through extreme stress day in and day out while on shift.
 Know your weaknesses.
 You will see humanity at its worst.
 Always be at your best.
 Ask for help from fellow officers and supervisors.
 You are not a one-man or woman crime crusader.
 You are part of a team.

 How would you advise an individual entering the police professions to proceed?
 What challenges and obstacles may be faced?